scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 volumes of winds inside severe weather.
 However, the retrieval of three dimensional winds from weather radars is a nontrivial task.
-Given that the radar measures the speed of scatterers in the direction of the radar beam rather than the full wind velocity, retrieving these winds requires more information than the doppler velocities measured by a single weather radar.
+Given that the radar measures the speed of scatterers in the direction of the radar beam rather than the full wind velocity, retrieving these winds requires more information than the Doppler velocities measured by a single weather radar.
 Typically, the 3D wind field is derived based on constraints with regards to physical laws such as conservation of mass or wind data from other sources such as model reanalyses, wind profilers, and rawinsondes.
 In